Sparse Matrix Inversion with Scaled Lasso: Introduction

-Some recent work suggests a weaker sufficient condition with the matrix degree.
-Yuan (2010) estimated each column of the inverse matrix by Dantzig selector and then seek a symmetric matrix close to the column estimation.
-When $\ell_1$ norm of the precision matrix is bounded, this method can achieve a convergence rate of order $d\{(\log p)/n\}^{1/2}$ based on several matrix norms.
-The CLIME estimator, introduced by Cai, Liu and Luo (2011), has the same order of convergence rate, which uses the plug-in method with Dantzig selector to estimate each column, but followed by a simpler symmetrization step.
-They also require the boundedness of the $\ell_1$ norm of the unknown.
-In Yang and Kolaczyk (2010), the Lasso is applied to estimate the columns of the target matrix under the assumption of equal diagonal, and the estimation error is studied in the Frobenius norm for $p=n^{\nu}$.
-This column-by-column idea reduces a graphical model to a regression model.
-It was first introduced in Meinshausen and B\"ulhmann (2006) for identifying nonzero variables in a graphical model, called neighborhood selection.
+A potentially faster rate $d\sqrt{(\log p)/n}$ can be achieved by $\ell_1$ regularized estimation of individual columns of the precision matrix, where $d$, the matrix degree, is the largest number of nonzero entries in a column.
+This was done in \cite{Yuan10} by applying the Dantzig selector to the regression of each variable against others, followed by a symmetrization step via linear programming.
+When the $\ell_1$ operator norm of the precision matrix is bounded, this method achieves the convergence rate $d\sqrt{(\log p)/n}$ in $\ell_q$ matrix operator norms.
+The CLIME estimator \cite{CaiLL11}, which uses the Dantzig selector directly to estimate each column of the precision matrix, also achieves the $d\sqrt{(\log p)/n}$ rate under the boundedness assumption of the $\ell_1$ operator norm.
+In \cite{YangK10}, the Lasso is applied to estimate the columns of the target matrix under the assumption of equal diagonal, and the estimation error is studied in the Frobenius norm for $p=n^{\nu}$.
+This column-by-column idea reduces a graphical model to $p$ regression models.
+It was first introduced by \cite{MeinshausenB06} for identifying nonzero variables in a graphical model, called neighborhood selection.
+In addition, \cite{RochaZY08} proposed a pseudo-likelihood method by merging all $p$ linear regressions into a single least squares problem.

-In this paper, we propose to apply the scaled Lasso (Sun and Zhang, 2011) column-by-column to estimate a precision matrix in the high dimensional setting.
-Based on the connection of precision matrix to linear regression by the block inversion formula, we construct a column estimator with the scaled Lasso, a joint estimator for the regression coefficients and noise level.
-Since we only need the sample covariance matrix in our procedure, this estimator could be extended to generate an approximate inverse of a nonnegative data matrix in a general setting.
+In this paper, we propose to apply the scaled Lasso \cite{SunZ11} column-by-column to estimate a precision matrix in the high dimensional setting.
+Based on the connection of precision matrix estimation to linear regression, we construct a column estimator with the scaled Lasso, a joint estimator for the regression coefficients and noise level.
+Since we only need a sample covariance matrix as input, this estimator could be extended to generate an approximate inverse of a nonnegative-definite data matrix in a more general setting.
 This scaled Lasso algorithm provides a fully specified map from the space of nonnegative-definite matrices to the space of symmetric matrices.
 For each column, the penalty level of the scaled Lasso is determined by data via convex minimization, without using cross-validation.